lasanthamudalige/setups/ubuntu-setup/README.md

-# A script to auto install necessay apps in ubuntu
+# A script to auto install necessay apps in Ubuntu

 ## Table of content
 * [Custom changes](#custom-changes)